 The two layers consist of the breathable tent material and the waterproof rainfly above it.
 Flysheets are designed to allow condensation to run down the inside of the tent to the ground.
 Be sure to stake out the tent properly and taut with the flysheet far enough away from the inner tent to ensure adequate airflow.
 Do not allow the two layers to touch as this will transfer moisture from the flysheet to the inner which is not waterproof in most cases.

 Are any tents going to be immune to condensation?
 No. There are too many factors as mentioned above that could cause condensation.

 Condensation might just be a part of your camping experience to some degree or another.
-If it's going to occur, move gear away from the sides of your tent to prevent them getting wet also.
-Condensation is not ideal, but don't let it spoil your camping trip (just remember to dry your tent well before its packed away!).
+If it's going to occur, move gear away from the sides of your tent to prevent them from getting wet also.
+Condensation is not ideal, but don't let it spoil your camping trip (just remember to dry your tent well before it's packed away!).